naturalis/evobio2/README.md

 Text editors and word processors are two distinct types of software.
 Word processors (like MS Word or Textedit on Mac) are used for creating and editing _formatted_ text documents.
 Text editors however, can only create and edit plain text-files and are therefore ideal for coding.
 Basically scripts and configuration files are plain text-files.
 Often text-editors also have features like syntax highlighting, line number and indentation assistance.
 Anytime you need to create or modify input files for analyses during this course, **do not** use a word processor, but please use a __text editor!__
 - Windows users are recommended to use [Notepad++](https://notepad-plus-plus.org/)
-- Mac users are recommended to use [Textmate](https://macromates.com/)
+- Mac users are recommended to use [Textmate](https://macromates.com/) ..probably the unidentified developer message will show up here as well.

 ## File compression
 Software packages or files are often distributed in a compressed format.
 Reasons for compressing files can be to reducee file size (less disk space, faster transfers), bundling mutliple files while preserving structure, or to warrant data intergrity.
 A commonly used format is .zip (Windows, Mac), whereas other formats can be OS specific: .rar, .7z (Windows) and .dmg, .tar.gz (Mac).
 In particular for (de)compressing .zip files dedicated software is useful.